javier123454321/knowledgeBase/Systems Thinking/Buckminster Fuller Everything I Know.md

             - Yet we have the capacity to grow and understand ourselves and the universe, and a drive to do it
             - Has had to figure out how to do anything entirely by its own accord
             - With very limited information, it has exclusively used its faculties to derive useful knowledge
-        - Today we are experiencng an accelerated accumulation of information
+        - Today we are experiencing an accelerated accumulation of information
             - Chemistry has gone from hundreds of thousands of distinct chemical substances known, to millions to tens of millions in a single lifetime
                 - This acceleration that is unprecedented suggests that we are at the cusp of a new relationship with the universe
                     - A new awakening